dcl-2017-04/curriculum/docs/eda.md

 ---
-title: Exploratory data
+title: Exploratory data analysis
 ---

 <!-- Generated automatically from eda.yml.
 Do not edit by hand -->

-# Exploratory data
+# Exploratory data analysis

 Exploratory data analysis is partly a set of techniques, but is mostly a
 mindset: you want to remain open to what the data is telling you.